-Our water is safe to drink.
+Drinking water regulations require that all installation water supply systems are sampled and analyzed for a variety of contaminants in drinking water.
 Last year, your drinking water met health-based water quality standards contained in the JEGS.
 MCB Camp Butler, G-F, Environmental Affairs Branch (EAB) personnel are committed to providing safe drinking water to you and your family.
-Our routine monitoring program, which follows water quality standards and monitoring requirements set forth in the JEGS, enables us to maintain optimal water quality on MCAS Futenma.
+Our routine monitoring program, which follows water quality standards and monitoring requirements set forth in the JEGS, enables us to maintain optimal water quality on Ie Shima.